-Direct-push equipment that comes into contact with the Site's soils will be decontaminated prior to advancement of the soil gas sampling borings and between each boring.
-Direct-push equipment includes macro-core samplers, casing, augers and extension rods.
+Drilling equipment that comes into contact with the Site's soils will be decontaminated prior to advancement of the soil gas sampling borings and between each boring.
+Drilling equipment includes casing, augers, rollers, plugs and extension rods.
 The decontamination procedure should include the following: